benjaminluck/selekta/README.md

 - add link to file (prettify path using new function)
 - Cleanup /frontend/
 - Versions of files in /vault/
+- Frontend: new temporary list, button that loops over all items and updates/saves all docs in ES

 # domains
 - selekta